11x vs AiSDR vs Artisan: Fully Autonomous AI SDR Replacement Comparison 2026

 11x's 14-day onboarding is the longest, reflecting deep integration requirements across CRM, communication platforms, and email infrastructure.
 For teams without dedicated sales ops, this extended timeline may delay ROI.

-Artisan leads with $25M+ funding, $5M ARR, and autonomous Ava positioned as full SDR replacement for mid-market and enterprise teams running high-volume outbound.
-Choose Artisan if you're replacing 2+ human SDRs with AI, targeting broad ICPs, and operating at 50-500 employee scale with $250-$600/month (Intern to Employee tier) budget.
-Choose AiSDR if you're a 10-100 person consultancy or agency prioritizing deeply personalized messaging, narrow TAM preservation, and predictable $900/month ($720 annual) costs.
-Choose 11x if you require custom multichannel email + LinkedIn sequences, have dedicated sales ops resources, and accept quote-based pricing starting around $250/month (Intern tier)—but prepare for potential churn challenges given industry-wide retention data.
+Artisan leads with $25M+ funding, $5M ARR (per vendor claims), and autonomous Ava positioned as full SDR replacement for mid-market and enterprise teams running high-volume outbound.
+Choose Artisan if you're replacing 2+ human SDRs with AI, targeting broad ICPs, and operating at 50-500 employee scale with $250–$600/month (Intern to Employee tier) budget.
+Choose AiSDR if you're a 10-100 person consultancy or agency prioritizing deeply personalized messaging, narrow TAM preservation, and predictable $900/month (quarterly only, $2,700 upfront) costs.
+Choose 11x if you require custom multichannel email + LinkedIn sequences, have dedicated sales ops resources, and accept quote-based pricing starting around $2,000/month (estimated, quote-based)—but prepare for potential churn challenges given industry-wide retention data.

 The autonomous AI SDR category is maturing rapidly, with Artisan's funding and ARR signaling enterprise validation.
-However, the 70-80% three-month churn rate across AI SDR tools reveals a category still solving for product-market fit.
+However, the high early churn rates across AI SDR tools reveal a category still solving for product-market fit.
 For consultants and agencies, the choice comes down to volume strategy: Artisan for broad scale, AiSDR for precision targeting, 11x for multichannel complexity with custom support.
 The LinkedIn ToS restrictions in early 2026 shift the equation toward email-first strategies, favoring AiSDR's quality-over-volume approach for risk-averse teams.

 Want a deep head-to-head on just AiSDR and 11x?
 See our AiSDR vs 11x precision vs volume comparison for the detailed replacement scenario analysis.